concernedMohamedSaiedundefined/electron/docs/api/screen.md

 Converts a screen physical point to a screen DIP point.
 The DPI scale is performed relative to the display containing the physical point.

+Not currently supported on Wayland - if used there it will return the point passed in with no changes.

 ### `screen.dipToScreenPoint(point)` _Windows_ _Linux_

 * `point` [Point](structures/point.md)